SHKim26/-MNIST-Classification/README.md

 ![Lenet-5](./images/lenet5_regularized.png)

-The `LeNet5_Regularized` model incorporates advanced regularization techniques to improve model robustness and generalization.
-These techniques include Batch Normalization and Dropout, which are applied to various layers within the network.
-Here is an overview of where and how these techniques are implemented:
+The `LeNet5_Regularized` model employs two regularization techniques, including Batch Normalization and Dropout, to enhance robustness and generalization.
+Below is an overview of where and how these techniques are implemented:

 #### Batch Normalization

-Batch Normalization (BatchNorm) is applied to standardize the inputs to each layer within the network.
-By normalizing the input layer activations, BatchNorm stabilizes the learning process and significantly reduces the number of training epochs required to converge.
+Batch Normalization is applied to standardize the inputs to each layer within the network.
+By normalizing the input layer activations, Batch Normalization stabilizes the learning process and significantly reduces the number of training epochs required to converge.

 - **First Convolutional Layer (`conv1`):**
   - **Structure:** `nn.Conv2d(1, 6, 5, padding=2), nn.BatchNorm2d(6)`
-  - **Details:** After applying a 5x5 convolutional filter with padding, BatchNorm is applied to the 6 feature maps output by the convolution.
-This helps in normalizing the outputs, accelerating the training and enabling higher learning rates.
+  - **Details:** After applying a 5x5 convolutional filter with padding, Batch Normalization is applied to the 6 feature maps output by the convolution.
+This helps in normalizing the outputs, accelerating the training, and enabling higher learning rates.

 - **Second Convolutional Layer (`conv2`):**
   - **Structure:** `nn.Conv2d(6, 16, 5), nn.BatchNorm2d(16)`
-  - **Details:** Similar to the first layer, after the convolution that increases the depth from 6 to 16, BatchNorm is used to normalize the outputs of the convolutional layer.
+  - **Details:** Similar to the first layer, after the convolution that increases the depth from 6 to 16, Batch Normalization is used to normalize the outputs of the convolutional layer.
 This reduces internal covariate shift and improves the training dynamics.

 #### Dropout